microsoft/WhatTheHack/027-OSS-Database-Migration/Student/02-size-analysis.md

 ## Description

 In this challenge you'll determine the CPU/memory configuration, database I/O and database file size required and map it to an equivalent size in Azure.
 You will run a synthetic benchmark to simulate I/O for the database.
+In order to watch the system load, you can install tools like htop ( apt update ; apt install htop )

 To run the synthetic benchmark for Postgres: